 Generally, we all would like to raise chickens, either for the eggs or just as pets.
-Let’s be honest though, do you really know what keeping chickens cost to raise?
+Let’s be honest though, do you really know how much it will cost to raise chickens?

 On the face of it, you might think the cost to raise chickens is not worth the money.
 You might feel like you are getting hosed and basically have as much a pet as a backyard food source.
 However, there are many things to consider.

 If you look at your chickens as a means only to produce eggs than you will be able to replace them with cheap factory-farmed eggs and save money.